endpoints4s/endpoints4s/documentation/manual/src/ornate/guides/custom-authentication.md

 a fake authentication token which would then fail at runtime because the server would reject it when seeing that it is not correctly signed.
-By making the constructor private, we simply make it possible to reach such a runtime error.
+By making the constructor private, we simply make it impossible to reach such a runtime error.

 The `AuthenticationToken` class contains the serialized token as well as the decoded `UserInfo`.